 Ky is a lightweight and modern HTTP client for the browser and Node.js.
-It offers a simple and intuitive API for making HTTP requests with features like automatic JSON parsing, request cancellation, and support for browser-specific features like progress events and aborting requests.
-Ky also provides built-in support for retries, timeouts, and request headers customization.
+It offers a simple and intuitive API for making HTTP requests with features like automatic JSON parsing, request cancellation, and support for browser-specific features like progress events and request retries.
+Ky focuses on providing a minimalistic and efficient solution for handling HTTP requests, making it a popular choice for developers looking for a fast and reliable client.

 Alternatives: